In this guide, we will be discussing:

-Listing the hot new compliance issues of 2020 is only half the battle and the lesser half at that.
+However, listing the hot new compliance issues of 2020 is only half the battle and the lesser half at that.
 Compliance officers also need to understand how those issues affect your company, including the possibility that they don’t affect your company at all.

 What Should be Included in Compliance Training?

-Earlier this year the Office of Foreign Assets Control published extensive guidance on what constitutes an effective sanctions compliance program.
+Earlier this year the Office of Foreign Assets Control (OFAC) published extensive guidance on what constitutes an effective sanctions compliance program.
 A key theme in the document, and in several enforcement actions, was the importance of funneling sanctions questions through a central group that had the expertise to answer those questions wisely.
-So employees will need a better understanding of what a sanctions issue is, and the proper way to handle it.
+So employees will need a better understanding of what a sanctions issue is and the proper way to handle it.

 4. Whistleblower Protection

 Those are only four examples of pressing issues in compliance that may need more attention from your training program in 2020.
-We didn’t even touch on cybersecurity, antitrust, or ethical sourcing but those are subjects that shouldn’t be ignored, either.
+We didn’t touch on cybersecurity, antitrust, or ethical sourcing but those are subjects that shouldn’t be ignored, either.

 Putting Compliance Training Issues Into Context

 For all our talk about new issues in compliance, the much more likely scenario is that in 2020 your organization will confront mostly the same issues that it did in 2019.
 The real challenge will be understanding how your company’s own operations have changed—and therefore, how your compliance training priorities should change too.